-White noodles take the dye the best – I used white rice and corn gluten free noodles for the video.
-But even brown rice noodles will take the dye, they just won’t be as bright.
+White noodles take the dye the best – I used white rice and corn gluten free noodles.
+However even brown rice noodles will take the dye to become rainbow noodles, they just won’t be as bright.

 In the video I didn’t use any oil but if you use oil the parmesan alternative does stick together more.

 These rainbow noodles are also great with basil leaves and chopped tomatoes.
 I didn’t include any photos with basil or tomatoes as it did take away from the rainbow effect.

 Serve them with any sauce you like and the veggie spice flavour is so mild that it will blend with most flavours.
 I like this best with a cashew and basil pesto.

 Yellow natural dye

 - 1/5 red cabbage, juiced